 An agency of the Department of Arts and Culture

 One of the most significant events in the history of South Africa was the Anglo-Boer War of 1899-1902.
-Although the protagonists were Britain and the two Boer Republics, the population of South Africa as a whole became embroiled in the war either directly or indirectly.
+Although the protagonists were Britain and the two Boer Republics of the Transvaal and the Orange Free State, the population of South Africa as a whole became embroiled in the war either directly or indirectly.

-The War Museum in Bloemfontein does not only give the visitor insight into the Boer War through it`s unique art collection, dioramas and exhibits but also brings the visitor closer to understanding the background against which the war took place.
-The course and development of the war unfolds in front of the visitor as you progress through the museum.
-You are also afforded a glimpse into the life in the concentration and also prisoner-of-war camps.
+The War Museum in Bloemfontein provides an understanding of the background against which the Anglo-Boer War took place through its unique art collection, dioramas and exhibitions.
+The course and development of the war unfolds in front of your eyes as you progress through the museum.
+You are also afforded a glimpse into the life and suffering endured in the concentration and prisoner-of-war camps.

-We are immensely proud of this historical landmark in South Africa, and urge everyone who wants to understand this huge part of South African history, to pay us visit.
+We are immensely proud of this historical landmark in South Africa, and urge everyone who wants to understand this part of South African history, to pay us a visit.

 For remember, these dead women [ ]